How to report a hate crime

 How to report a hate incident or hate crime

-You can report a hate incident or crime online on the Police Scotland website.
-A reporting form is available for non-urgent hate crime.
+You can report a hate incident or non-urgent crime on the Police Scotland website.
 Once you’ve filled in the form on the website, it’s sent directly to the police force.

 It’s important to give as many details as possible.
 This helps the police deal with your case more effectively.
 If you want the police to investigate the incident, you need to provide your contact details and the best time to contact you.